|Title:||Sample reStructuredText PEP Template|

 Change the Author header to include your name, and optionally your email address.
 Be sure to follow the format carefully: your name must appear first, and it must not be contained in parentheses.
 Your email address may appear second (or it can be omitted) and if it appears, it must appear in angle brackets.
 It is okay to obfuscate your email address.

-If there is a mailing list for discussion of your new feature, add a Discussions-To header right after the Author header.
-You should not add a Discussions-To header if the mailing list to be used is either firstname.lastname@example.org or email@example.com, or if discussions should be sent to you directly.
-Most Informational PEPs don't have a Discussions-To header.
+For many PEPs, discussions will take place on email@example.com and/or firstname.lastname@example.org.
+If there is another mailing list or public forum more appropriate for discussion of your new feature, add a Discussions-To header right after the Author header.
+Most Informational PEPs don't need a Discussions-To header.

 Change the Status header to "Draft".